kvertacnik/Practical_Bioinformatics_Workshop/genome_assembly_and_mapping.md

 2. Decompress the file `tar -xjvf bwa-mem2-2.2.1_x64-linux.tar.bz2`
 3. The program `bwa-mem2` is in the folder `bwa-mem2-2.2.1_x64-linux`

+First, we will index the reference genome.
+Briefly, indexing creates a searchable version of the assembly. <br>
 **_Task:_** Index the reference genome assembly.
 1. In your home directory on MCC, make a folder named "mapping".
-2. In your home directory on MCC, make a copy of your batch_header.sh file `cp batch_header.sh bwa2_index.sh` <br>
+2. In your home directory on MCC, make a copy of your batch_header.sh file `cp batch_header.sh bwa2_index.sh`
 3. Move bwa2_index.sh to your mapping folder.
 4. Go into your mapping folder.
 5. Open bwa2_index.sh with nano.
-6. Add the following lines after the header:
+6. Add the following line after the header:
 ```
 /path/to/your/programs/bwa-mem2-2.2.1_x64-linux/bwa-mem2 index /path/to/your/Bdor_ref_assembly/Bdor_ref_scaffolds.fasta
 ```
 7. Submit your job by running `sbatch bwa2_index.sh`.
-Analysis will take about 2 minutes. <br>
+Indexing will take about 2 minutes.

 **_Task:_** Align the reads from the Bdor sample
 1. In your home directory on MCC, make a copy of your batch_header.sh file `cp batch_header.sh bwa2_mapping.sh` <br>